Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

 \end{remark}

-We finish this section by presenting infinitely many Weinstein manifolds obtained by our construction as complements of smoothed toric divisors in toric $4$-manifolds.
-That is, we find an infinite list of slopes for which there is a partially centred Delzant polytope.
+We finish this section by presenting infinitely many distinct Weinstein manifolds obtained by our construction as complements of smoothed total toric divisors in toric $4$-manifolds.
+That is, we find an infinite list of slopes for each of which there is a partially centered Delzant polytope.
+As we noted earlier, this can only arise with partially smoothed total toric divisors since there are only finitely many monotone Delzant polytopes.

-\begin{theorem} There are infinitely many non-diffeomorphic Weinstein manifolds obtained by taking the completion of the complement of a neighborhood of a partially smoothed toric divisor in a toric $4$-manifold. \end{theorem} \begin{proof} We will show that there is $\{V_0,\ldots, V_{k+1}\}$-centered Delzant polytope, for any $k\geq1,$ where
+\begin{theorem} There are infinitely many non-diffeomorphic Weinstein domains obtained by taking the complement of a neighborhood of a partially smoothed total toric divisor in a toric $4$-manifold. \end{theorem}